unravel-team/DSCloj/README.md

 - **Build maintainable AI applications** with testable, modular components

 Whether you're building RAG systems, agents, or complex LLM pipelines, DSClj provides the abstractions and tools to make your code more robust and maintainable.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

+## Acknowledgments

+- [LiteLLM](https://github.com/stanfordnlp/dspy) - The original Python library that inspired this port